ogmaro/Basic_CRUD_Application/README.md

 - register (a new user can register, their details stored in a MySQL database).
 Done

-- login (checks the database if the user is registered or not)
+- login (checks the database if the user is registered or not) Done

 - reset password